Kobee1203/weedow-searchy/README.md

 ```

 If this option is not set, a default DTO Mapper is used.
 This default DTO Mapper may be different according to the database implementation used.
-The `Core` provides a default DTO Mapper `com.weedow.spring.data.search.dto.DefaultDtoMapper` that does not convert the entity, and the HTTP response returns it directly.
+The `Core` provides a default DTO Mapper `com.weedow.searchy.dto.DefaultDtoMapper` that does not convert the entity, and the HTTP response returns it directly.

 ##### Validators
-Spring Data Search provides a validation service to validate the Field Expressions.
+Searchy provides a validation service to validate the Field Expressions.

 A `Field Expression` is a representation of a query parameter which evaluates an Entity field.\
 _Example: `/search/person?job.company=Acme` : the query parameter `job.company=Acme` is converted to a Field Expression where the `company` field from the `Job` Entity must be equals to `Acme`._

 **Note:** The validation service does not validate the Type of the query parameter values.
-This is already supported when Spring Data Search converts the query parameter values from String to the correct type expected by the related field.
+This is already supported when Searchy converts the query parameter values from String to the correct type expected by the related field.
 (See [Converters](#converters))

 The validators is used to validate whether: